sailfish009/openstructure/modules/doc/install.rst

 Picking the right branch
 --------------------------------------------------------------------------------

 By default you are checking out the master branch.
-Master is, by definition a stable branch.
+Master is by definition a stable branch.
 It always points to the latest release.
 However, there are several other branches at your disposal.
 The main development is happening in the develop branch.
 It contains the newest features and bug fixes.
 However, we